kyverno/website/README.md

 * This site makes use of the [Docsy](https://docsy.dev) theme.
   [Hugo Extended](https://gohugo.io/getting-started/installing#fetch-from-github) is required to render it.
-* Create a fork of the Kyverno website repository to your GitHub account.
+* Create a [fork](https://movi.hashnode.dev/how-to-successfully-fork-clone-signoff-and-make-a-pull-request-ckdyt03sy06utjas18lx1cjer) of the Kyverno website repository to your GitHub account.
+You will later created a PR (pull request using this fork.)
 * `git clone https://github.com/{GITHUB-ID}/website kyverno-website/ --recurse-submodules`
 * `cd kyverno-website`
 * `hugo server -v`